topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/Journal.md

 # Journal

+## 2/2/2025

+Fixed the data representation at the bottom of the save-game viewer.
+I pointed the main text to the save-game viewer for the map.

 ## 5/1/2019

 Move my walkthrough to a separate page.
 That way it can be open next to the emulator.